310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% bubble Hinata %}
 Wahhhh—!?

-Oooh!
+Oooh?
 So it was you, Sakuma-senpai!
 Hello!
 Pretty unusual to see you outside of school during the day~♪
 {% endbubble %}

 {% bubble Wataru %}